We may earn affiliate commissions for the recommended products. Learn more.

 2. Watching Twitch with VPN

 Certain geographic regions display fewer ads due to lower advertiser demand or stricter regulations.
-Countries including Poland, Germany, Ukraine, Argentina, and Costa Rica often show significantly reduced ad frequency.
+Countries including Poland, Germany, Argentina, and Costa Rica are often linked to significantly reduced ad frequency.

 streaming twitch with nordvpn

-Watching Twitch streams ad-free with NordVPN connected to a server in Poland
+Watching Twitch streams with NordVPN connected to a server in Poland ensures no/fewer ads

 What countries don't show ads on Twitch?

-In my tests, I was able to stream Twitch without ads while connected to servers in the following countries.
+During internal testing in July 2026, I was able to stream Twitch without ads while connected to servers in a few countries across the world.

 Countries with no ads on Twitch

-Poland, Ukraine, Germany, Costa Rica, Argentina, United Kingdom, Lithuania, Latvia, Estonia, Austria, Australia, Brazil, Mexico, Belgium, Denmark, Italy.
+Poland, Germany, Costa Rica, Argentina, the United Kingdom, Lithuania, Latvia, Estonia, Austria, Brazil, Belgium, Denmark, Italy.

 3. Browser-based solutions